Game and UI Coordinates: the Difference

 horizontally and from 0

-with special modes like "Expand" or "Scaling without letterboxing" is used, this will be a rectangle equal to what you define as a view size in your room.
+vertically.
+Unless you use viewport modes "Expand" or "Scaling without letterboxing", this will be a rectangle equal to what you define as a view size in your room.
 Otherwise, it will either match the screen ("Expand" mode) or be taller or wider depending on your screen ("Scaling without letterboxing).

-To update the position of your UI elements so that they align nicely on different screens, use ct.camera.width
+To update the position of your UI elements so that they align nicely on different screens, use camera.width

 .
-To align basic interfaces automagically, use ct.camera.realign(room);
+To align basic interfaces automagically, use camera.realign(room);

 .